 Take the next step – make the connection.

 Every day, Veterans connect with resources, services, and support to address the issues impacting their lives.
 If coming to terms with a physical injury is interfering with your health, relationships, and daily activities, you may want to reach out for support.
 Consider connecting with:

-- Your closest VA Polytrauma Care Facility: Polytrauma Care Facilities are specially designed to treat Veterans who have sustained multiple injuries
+Your closest VA polytrauma care facility: VA’s Polytrauma System of Care is specially designed to treat Veterans who have sustained multiple injuries

 Explore these resources for more information about physical injury in Veterans.

 Veterans and returning Service members with injuries to more than one physical region or organ system may be eligible for comprehensive care and tailored rehabilitation.

 Investigate resources and hear from other Veterans and service members dealing with physical injury.